LamDang/docker-datascience/README.md

 * `-e NB_UID=[your_uid] --user root` - Set notebook user UID.
 This is important to control the permissions of files mounted from host or future files created by the container
 * `-v [host_absolute_path]:[container_absolute_path]` - Mount a host folder to container.
 It is recommended to use absolute path to avoid confusion

-#### Spark options:
+#### Integrate Spark to Jupyter Notebook:
-* **--net host** - When run Spark on YARN, Spark will communicate with YARN cluster with the IP of the container.
-One can either setup bridge network to make container visible to YARN cluster or let it use host network interface
-* Spark installation in this docker does not contain configuration to work with HADOOP cluster.
-One can mount the necessary *conf* folder to /usr/local/spark/conf to setup Spark configuration with HADOOP
+* Deploy Spark to host server using Hadoop distribution
+* When launching container:
+    * Mount the following folders:
+        * Spark installation folder
+        * Yarn and Hive config folder
+    * Network:
+        * Set hostname of container to server hostname
+        * Open a range of ports for Spark components
+    * Set environment variables:
+        * SPARK_HOME
+        * YARN_CONF_DIR
+        * PYTHON_PATH: to include $SPARK_HOME/python:$SPARK_HOME/python/lib/py4j-0.10.4-src.zip
+        * PYSPARK_PYTHON: path to Python ($CONDA_DIR/bin/python)

 #### Run Jupyter with GPU & CUDA deep learning:
 * **Prerequisites:**